Building a loving, diverse, caring community

 Contact the board at board@uusterling.org.

-President – Bill Roman
+President – Jackie Mills

-Welcome & Engagement Ministry
+Welcome & Engagement Ministry Liaison

 Bill's Bio